wallarm/product-documentation/docs/2.14/updating-migrating/cloud-image.md

 ## Update procedure

-To update the version of the WAF node deployed in the cloud:
+To update the WAF node version deployed in the cloud:

 1. Launch a new virtual machine based on the WAF node 2.14 image.
 2. Copy the WAF node settings from the previous version to the new version.